rayeeta/creating-an-eks-cluster-with-terraform-Jenkins-pipeline/Prerequisite/Prerequisite.md

 For example:

-bash
-aws eks --region us-west-2 update-kubeconfig --name my-cluster
+aws eks --region us-west-1 update-kubeconfig --name devops-tutorial-cluster-2

 This command updates (or creates) your kubeconfig file located in `~/.kube/config